top of page

 at the Palmetto Island State Park boardwalk.

-It is estimated that less than 1,000 Abbeville Red irises were growing in the park's boardwalk swamp during the 2023 iris bloom.
-During a LICI iris planting event held at the park in December of that year, over 700 additional Abbeville Red irises were planted into the boardwalk swamp that came from an iris donation by Kent Benton, a Livingston Parish I. nelsonii aficionado and grower.
-LICI currently has over 800 Abbeville Red irises growing at its New Orleans iris nursery that came from seeds collected from the Abbeville swamp in 2023 and from a donation of mature irises from the Greater New Orleans Iris Society as their role as a "steward" in the Louisiana Iris Species Preservation Project.
-LICI is hoping to get donations of more Abbeville Red irises from other collectors later this year.
-They will all be planted into the park's boardwalk swamp this winter.
+It is estimated that fewer than 300 Abbeville Red irises were growing in the boardwalk swamp at Palmetto Island State Park during the 2023 bloom.
+During a LICI iris planting event in December of that year, over 700 additional Abbeville Red irises were planted, donated by Kent Benton, a Livingston Parish Iris nelsonii enthusiast and grower.
+LICI currently has more than 800 Abbeville Red irises growing at its New Orleans nursery, originating from seeds collected from the Abbeville Swamp in 2023 and from a donation of mature irises by the Greater New Orleans Iris Society as part of their role in the Louisiana Iris Species Preservation Project.
+LICI hopes to receive additional donations from other collectors later this year, which will be planted into the boardwalk swamp this winter.

 Comments